hugoBuissez/pathfinder-vizu/README.md

 # pathfinder-vizu
 Pathfinder visualisation in JS.
-ONly BFS algorithm
+Only BFS algorithm